NorwegianVeterinaryInstitute/BioinfTraining/saga.md

 ## Decompress archive
 tar -xzvf archive_name.tar.gz
 ```

+- [ ] Delete the file/folder in Abel.
+Be carrefull !

 ## parsyncfp : Not too many files but a lot of data.
 Divides in several tasks.
 Available on Abel.